axieinfinity/ronin-documentation/docs/basics/white-paper.md

 #### Tier 2 operator slashing
 If a bridge operator misses more than 30% votes, the corresponding validator gets slashed as follows:
-* The validator doesn't earn any rewards (commission, staking rewards, bridge rewards) on that day.
+* The validator doesn't earn any rewards (commission, staking reward, bridge reward) on that day.
 * The validator is jailed for $\approx2$ days (57,600 blocks) with no option to bail out.

 ## Governance